FlexAgrume/fm-huddle-landing-page/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Huddle Landing Page solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](#).
+This is a solution to the [Huddle Landing Page challenge on Frontend Mentor](#).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents